 We have entered into a period of rationalist purgation.
 Rationalism and reason are antonyms, the first fixed and incurious, the second open and inductive.
 Rationalism is forever settled on one model of reality; reason tends toward an appraising interest in things as they come.

-The connective tissue between learning, literature and democracy occupy much of When I Was a Child I Read Books but there is a wonderful essay “Imagination and Community” that focuses on communion and connection and the positive benefits of isolation (‘lonesomeness’) as it exists in the West, mythical and realized.
+The connective tissue between learning, literature, and democracy occupies much of When I Was a Child, but there is a wonderful essay—”Imagination and Community”—that focuses on communion and connection and the positive benefits of isolation (“lonesomeness”) as it exists in the West, mythical and realized.

-Robinson argues Western culture balances connectedness and a separateness (of the self-choosing, self-enforcing type) profoundly well and are often rooted in each other.
+Robinson argues Western culture balances connectedness and a separateness (of the self-choosing, self-enforcing type) profoundly well, and they are often rooted in each other.

 I am vehemently grateful that, by whatever means, I learned to assume that loneliness should be in part pleasure, sensitizing and clarifying, and that is even a truer bond among people than any kind of proximity.

-In forming this sense of connection and community – real and imagined – we form the link to the past and the means for the future.
+In forming this sense of connection and community—real and imagined—we form the link to the past and the means for the future.
 We also ensure our ability to carry and create profound wisdom along the way.
-(We also owe it to society to ensure that wisdom is not corrupted).
+(And we owe it to society to ensure that wisdom is not corrupted.)